CarlosBeltranVelamazan/pyqgis-grass-standalone/README.md

-# PyQGIS Standalone Script Executer
+# PyQGIS with GRASS GIS Standalone Script Executer

+An easy way to install and use pyQGIS with GRASS GIS without the QGIS GUI.
 Standalone PyQGIS application that is able to run a custom script, in this case `Proximity.py` without the need of a GUI.
 Also we don't need to set all kinds of environment variables using a batch file: just launch the VS Code project, and off you go.
 This was created for Windows.

 # Installation